pravega/pravega/documentation/src/docs/connectors.md

 with [Apache NiFi](https://nifi.apache.org/).

+## Third-party contributions
-**Third-party contributions**: In addition to the connectors provided by the Pravega organization, open-source contributors have also created connectors for external projects:
+In addition to the connectors provided by the Pravega organization, open-source contributors have also created connectors for external projects:

 - [Alpakka connector](https://doc.akka.io/docs/alpakka/current/pravega.html):